Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 ---

-### 6. Create a Systemd Service for VNC (Auto-start on boot)
+### 7. Create a Systemd Service for VNC (Auto-start on boot)

 Create a service file to manage VNC.
 The `-localhost` flag is used for maximum security, meaning VNC will only accept connections from the machine itself.
-We will later configure the firewall to securely forward our external connection.
+We will use an SSH tunnel for secure access.

 ```bash
 sudo nano /etc/systemd/system/vncserver@.service